Canon T3 vs Olympus E-M1 II

 |16.||Panasonic GH5||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T3 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the T3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the T3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
+Both the T3 and the E-M1 II have been discontinued, but can regularly be found used on ebay.
+The T3 was replaced by the Canon T5, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.